LMedza/MPNew/README.md

 Running the Program
 --------------------------------
+NOTE: THE PROGRAM ONLY SUPPORTS SINGLE TRACK MIDI FILES

 The program runs two separate components which both need to run at the same time.
 Firstly; the Python code can be executed with: python AlsaMain.py